Muyal-Jub/jub-ai/Readme.md

-# _Xel: an orchestation model for reliable and generic services_
+# Jub AI (Big data): an orchestation model for reliable and generic services

-Xelhua (_Xel_) is a cloud-agnostic big data platform that faces the challenges of enabling end-users and organizations (at high-level and by using graphical design-driven schemes) to build high availability cloud agnostic analytics services without programming or configuring cloud computing and storage services.
+Jub AI is a cloud-agnostic big data platform that faces the challenges of enabling end-users and organizations (at high-level and by using graphical design-driven schemes) to build high availability cloud agnostic analytics services without programming or configuring cloud computing and storage services.

 - Create your own service repository.
 - Deploy your service repository in any kind of infrastructure, from local machines to cloud or multi-cloud.